The Canadian Dollar (CAD), is the world’s sixth most traded currency – but how did it get to where it is now?

 Canadian Governance and Minting

-One issue the Canadian government faced was the large amount of US and, to a lesser extent, British silver coins which were circulating in Ontario and Quebec.
+One major issue the Canadian government faced was the amount of US and British silver coins which were circulating in Ontario and Quebec.

 The new Canadian government issued its first notes in 1870.
 The first issue was in denominations of twenty-five cents, one dollar and two dollars.